Muon $g-2$ anomaly in a left-right model with an inverse seesaw mechanism: LRIS Contributions to Muon Anomalous Magnetic Moment

+Also, the charged Higgs boson mass Eq.~(\ref{Eq:chm}) is varied versus $t_\beta$ and the scalar potential paremeter $\alpha$, and the charged Higgs mixing $Z^{H^\pm}$ Eq.~(\ref{Eq:chhgsmix}) is given in terms of $t_\beta$ and $v_R$.
+For the charged Higgs boson mass and mixing, we scan over $t_\beta$ and $\alpha$ as in Eq.~(\ref{Eq:prmrngs}).
+As detailed above, after Eqs.~(\ref{Eq:nuhmass}),~(\ref{Eq:chm})~and~(\ref{Eq:chfrcp4}), in our numerical analysis of the neutrino and charged Higgs sectors, we scanned over the following independent parameters' ranges [with $v_R\sim\mathcal{O}(10~\text{TeV})$]

-We checked that all our benchmark points are validated to satisfy the usual \higgsbounds~and \higgssignals~limits confronted with the latest LEP, Tevatron and LHC data~\cite{Bechtle:2013wla,Bechtle:2013xfa}.
-They provide important tests for compatibility of any model beyond the SM.
-In our analysis, the LRIS model was first built in the \sarah~package, then it was passed to \spheno~\cite{Staub:2013tta,Porod:2011nf} for numerical spectrum calculations.
+We checked that all of our BPs are validated to satisfy the usual \higgsbounds~and \higgssignals~limits confronted with the latest LEP, Tevatron, and LHC data~\cite{Bechtle:2013wla,Bechtle:2013xfa}.
+They provide important tests for compatibility of any BSM model.
+In our analysis, the LRIS model was first built in the \sarah~package, then it was passed to \spheno~for numerical spectrum calculations~\cite{Porod:2011nf,Staub:2013tta}.
+Specifically, we present one of our BPs in Table~\ref{Tab:BPs1} with the corresponding observables in Table~\ref{Tab:BPs3} and other parameters in Table~\ref{Tab:BPs2} and Eq.~(\ref{Eq:upmns}).